Gourav-334/Noteworks/Software Engineering/JavaTPoint {O}/2) Models.md

 ### <u>Introduction</u>

 - RAD believes that software can be constructed in a very less time if we keep certain things in our mind.
+- Derived from Waterfall & incremental model.
+-

 #### Things to keep in mind: